iegorch86/detachable-rotate/README.md

 Tablet mode comes from an `SW_TABLET_MODE` switch that is only reported **on transition**, when you physically attach or detach the base.
-Boot or log in with the base already off and that transition never happens, so GNOME still thinks it is a laptop.
+Boot or log in with the base already off and that transition never happens, so GNOME still thinks it is a laptop even auto-rotate toggle shows up.

 The symptom: the rotation toggle is there and clickable, but the screen never rotates.
-Attach the base and detach it again and rotation starts working.
+Attach the base and detach it again and rotation not helps, nothing working.

 This service sidesteps tablet mode entirely and drives the display directly.